Breword/tmux/Clipboard.md

 This means that with `set-clipboard` set to `on`, great care must be taken with untrusted commands run inside tmux.

-The same applies if OSC 52 is enabled in the outside terminal and commands are run without tmux.
+The same applies to any commands run without tmux if OSC 52 is enabled in the terminal.

 #### Terminal support - tmux inside tmux